Cyber AssessValydex™by iFeelTech

 SPF design rules that prevent hidden failures

-SPF failures are often caused by record design drift, not by missing records.
-Use a deterministic design rule set and enforce it every time a new sender platform is added.
+SPF failures are often caused by record design drift rather than missing records.
+Apply a consistent design rule set every time a new sender platform is added.

 SPF design ruleWhy it mattersOperational check